kevteg/docker-guide/README.md

 > **Δ Important**

-> 	  •It is necessary to start the [docker daemon](https://docs.docker.com/engine/admin/systemd/).
+> 	 •It is necessary to start the [docker daemon](https://docs.docker.com/engine/admin/systemd/) to use docker.

->     •You should add your user to the [docker group](https://docs.docker.com/engine/installation/linux/ubuntulinux/#create-a-docker-group)
+>    •You should add your user to the [docker group](https://docs.docker.com/engine/installation/linux/ubuntulinux/#create-a-docker-group) in order to use it as a normal user (not sudo).

 ## Download the project main image using the dockefile:
 ```sh